GBAF Logo

 Add as preferred source on Google

-BRUSSELS, May 28 (Reuters) - Russia will not get to choose who represents Europe in any potential talks with Moscow over Ukraine and the bloc will present a united front, European Union foreign ministers meeting in Cyprus said on Thursday.
+BRUSSELS/LIMASSOL, May 28 (Reuters) - Russia will not choose who represents Europe in any potential talks with Moscow over Ukraine, EU foreign ministers said on Thursday, as the bloc's foreign policy chief warned that Moscow demonstrated no real interest in peace.

-The foreign ministers are gathering informally to discuss their strategy as Kyiv pushes for more European involvement to help end the more-than-four-year war, with the United States focused on its conflict with Iran.
+The ministers gathered informally in Cyprus to discuss strategy towards Russia as Kyiv pushes for more European involvement to help end the war, with the U.S. focused on the Iran conflict.

-Earlier this month, President Vladimir Putin suggested that former German chancellor Gerhard Schroeder, who has described the Russian leader as a personal friend, could represent Europe in possible talks.
+Earlier this month, President Vladimir Putin suggested that former German chancellor Gerhard Schroeder, who has described the Russian leader as a personal friend, could represent Europe.

-"I find that it's a trap that Russia wants us to walk into, that we discuss who talks to them, and they're already picking who is suitable or who is not," Kallas said.
+"I find that it's a trap that Russia wants us to walk into, that we discuss who talks to them, and they're already picking who is suitable or who is not," Kallas said ahead of the meeting.

 "Let's not walk into that trap.
-Negotiation is always a team effort," she said.
-"That's why the substance is much more important than who."
+Negotiation is always a team effort."

 Defining a Common Approach to Russia